-Cyclophosphamide is contraindicated in patients who have a history of severe hypersensitivity reactions to it, any of its metabolites, or to other components of the product.
+Cyclophosphamide Tablets are contraindicated in patients with:

+- A history of severe hypersensitivity reactions to cyclophosphamide, any of its metabolites, or to other components of the product.
 Anaphylactic reactions including death have been reported with cyclophosphamide.
-Possible cross-sensitivity with other alkylating agents can occur.
+Cross-sensitivity with other alkylating agents can occur. - In patients with urinary outflow obstruction [see Warnings and Precautions (5.2)].